totalspectrum/spin2cpp/doc/general.md

 Some inline assembly blocks may also be marked to be copied to fcache before execution; see the section on inline assembly for a description of this.

-## Functions in COG memory
+## Functions in COG or LUT memory

 Normally functions are placed in HUB memory, because there is a lot more of that.
-However, it is possible to force some functions to be placed in COG memory, where they will execute much more quickly.
-This must be done with care, because COG memory is a very limited resource.
+However, it is possible to force some functions to be placed in the chip's internal memory, where they will execute much more quickly.
+This must be done with care, because internal memory is a very limited resource.

-Only small functions should be placed in COG memory, and these functions should not call any other function.
+Only small functions should be placed in internal memory, and these functions should not call any other function.

 ### Spin/Spin2

-Place a special comment `{++cog}` after the `PUB` or `PRI` declaration in order to force a method to be placed in COG memory.
+To put a method into COG memory, place a special comment `{++cog}` after the `PUB` or `PRI` declaration of the method.
 ```
   pub {++cog} add(x, y)
     return x+y
 ```

+Similarly, to put the method into LUT memory (on the P2 only, obviously) then use the comment `{++lut}`.

 ### BASIC

-Place the keyword `for` before the function or subroutine's name in its declaration, followed by a string specifying the memory (`"cog"`):
+Place the keyword `for` before the function or subroutine's name in its declaration, followed by a string specifying the memory (`"cog"` or `"lut"`):
 ```
 function for "cog" toupper(c as ubyte) as ubyte
   if c >= asc("a") and c <= asc("z") then